 We all know a healthy diet is the best way for your baby to get nutrients.
-However the extra vitamins and minerals will improve your skins condition.
+However, the extra vitamins and minerals will improve the condition of your skin.
 Vitamins E and C are best for improving your skin quality.
-Foods rick in zinc, gelatin, and omega 3 fatty acids will help prevent stretch marks.
+Foods rich in zinc, gelatin, and omega 3 fatty acids will help prevent stretch marks.

 It’s important to regularly eat protein as it helps to repair your skin.
 We recommend eating more meat, nuts, beans and whole grains.
-If you feel your diet is lacking due to increased vomiting or lack of appetite then meet your daily target with a pre-natal vitamin.
-Check out our prenatal vitamin reviews of the best ones.
+If you feel your diet is lacking due to increased vomiting or lack of appetite, then meet your daily target with a prenatal vitamin.
+Check out our prenatal vitamin reviews for the best ones.

 4. Fish Oil

 A prenatal fish oil can improve your skin and prevent stretch marks.
 Omega 3 Fatty acids help to regenerate your skin and prevent inflammation.
-They also help keep your cells hydrate by holding onto water and riding them of toxins.
-Fatty acids can be found in some dietary sources such as oily fish and dark leafy vegetable.
+They also help keep your cells hydrated by holding onto water and getting rid of toxins.
+Fatty acids are found in some dietary sources such as oily fish and dark leafy vegetables.

 5. Weight Watch

 Stretch marks appear where there is rapid skin growth.
-The under layers tear with the skin constant stretching.
-This happens in places where you are more likely to gain fat.
+The under layers tear when the skin is constantly stretching.
+It happens in places where you are more likely to gain fat.
 Tackle this by maintaining a healthy weight in your pregnancy.
 Don’t fall into the ‘eating for two’ trap.